usnistgov/800-63-3/sp800-63-3/definitions.md

 See *Transport Layer Security (TLS)*.

 #### Session
-A persistent interaction between a subscriber and an endpoint, either an RP or a CSP.
+A persistent interaction between a subscriber and an endpoint, either a RP or a CSP.
 A session begins with an authentication event and ends with a session termination event.
 A session is bound by use of a session secret that the subscriber's software (a browser, application, or OS) can present to the RP or CSP in lieu of the subscriber's authentication credentials.

 #### Session Hijack Attack
 An attack in which the attacker is able to insert himself or herself between a claimant and a verifier subsequent to a successful authentication exchange between the latter two parties.
 The attacker is able to pose as a subscriber to the verifier or vice versa to control session data exchange.
 Sessions between the claimant and the RP can also be similarly compromised.